andrewjeminchoi/ajchoi.xyz/content/blog/hack-the-hackathon.md

 2. Stand your pitch 🎤

 I always recommend starting with the problem statement and what you're going to pitch.
-There's two parts to a good problem:
+There's two parts to a convincing problem:

 First, it needs to be true 🔍.
 This is easy - it can be based on real-life experiences or you can do some research and find evidence to support your claims.